 I had an abortion when I was 24.
 I was in a serious relationship with someone to whom I am now married.
 We felt we were not financially ready for the responsibility of parenthood.
 I think about it occasionally, but given the circumstances, I would do it again.
 I am now making a 6 figure salary and able to support my family on one income.
 I have a beautiful 11-year-old boy, and I love my life.

 What do you do with a testimony like that?
 How do you respond to a woman who credits all her joy in life to the opportunities afforded her by abortion?
 More importantly, what does the gospel say to someone like this?
 Jesus loves you?
 Come to Christ; he'll make your life better?
 Here's the problem.
 The gospel can't appeal to felt needs if a person has no felt needs.
 No, the gospel must appeal to real needs, and one of the realest needs in all the world is for the bloodguilt of abortion to be removed.
-In a narrow sense, the bloodguilt of abortion condemns individual women and men (an estimated 30% of American women will have at least one abortion in their lifetime).
+In a narrow sense, the bloodguilt of abortion condemns individual women and men.
 In a much broader sense, it condemns all of us—for allowing widespread child-sacrifice to happen on our watch.

 We must remember that there are two components to guilt.
 There is an emotional component and a legal component—and they're not always in sync.
 It is a mercy when a guilty person feels guilty—it is sorrow after all that leads to repentance—but a lack of felt guilt does not negate the very real possibility that actual guilt exists.
 I would suggest that the unwillingness of most pastors to consistently preach against abortion is simply reinforcing the cultural assumption that abortion is no big deal.
 For fear of turning people away, they hold their tongue.
 In the process, testimonies like the one above pile up—testimonies from men and women who are really guilty, but don't feel guilty and so they don't repent.